monikasafhauzer/project/README.md

 ## Run the code using Python
     python code.py

-## You should have an output.csv file as your final result
+## You should have an output.csv and pbody.png file as your final result